 9. His Love Feels Conditional

 It may seem like he loves you when things are going well, but he’ll quickly retract his love when problems emerge.
 Therefore, you might feel immense pressure to be “perfect” at all times.
-You might feel like you need to be on your best behavior, even when you’re really struggling.
+You might feel like you need to be on your best behavior, even when you’re struggling.
 On the contrary, in healthy relationships, partners accept each other, even during the hard times.

 10. You Often Question Your Reality

 Controlling husbands may gaslight their partners by being intentionally vague, passive-aggressive, or deceitful.
 Instead of being direct, they purposely want to distort your reality.
-You’re left wondering if you’re overreacting or looking into things- this power imbalance can give them an upper hand for control.
+You’re left wondering if you’re overreacting or looking into things.
+This power imbalance can give them an upper hand for control.

 11. He’s Jealous